python4astronomers/python4astronomers/source/fitting/fitting.rst

 Fitting and Modeling 1-D and 2-D Data
 =====================================

-Workshop goals:

-- Discover Python classes and Object-Oriented Programming
+Workshop goals are to use Sherpa to:

-- Learn the basics of modeling and fitting with Sherpa
+- Learn the basics of modeling and fitting with Sherpa by fitting a 1D dataset (the spatial profile of the HST/STIS obsercation of 3C270)
-- Fit a MAST spectrum of 3c 273
+- Fit a MAST spectrum of 3c 273 (1D with errors)
-- Fit a Chandra image of G21.5-0.9
+- Fit a Chandra image of G21.5-0.9 (2D)

 **Agenda**